 The French Quarter in New Orleans has enticed epicureans over decades.
 One of its oldest culinary establishments, Antoine’s, is responsible for the creation of its star dish – eggs Sardou.
 Along with combining the classic poached eggs with a muffin and hollandaise, it takes it up a notch with anchovies, spinach and artichoke bottoms.

 While many New Orleans restaurants feature eggs Sardou on jazz brunch menus, the family-run Arnaud’s, which has been a dining institution since 1918 also offers an eggs Fauteaux, in which poached eggs are accompanied by a smoked pompano fish on English muffins and a generous dollop of dill-infused hollandaise sauce.
-Archie Casbarian Jr is one of the co-owners.
+Archie Casbarian Jr (pictured below) is one of the co-owners.
 He says, “Eggs Benedict is not a fancy dish per se, but those ingredients work so beautifully together – whether that’s for brunch or a hangover cure or even otherwise.
 With our eggs Fauteaux, we smoke our pompano in-house.”
 Adding more fat content and smoky flavour to an eggs Bene?
 Genius.